Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 Say we want to select the elements of `a` that are both positive and odd.
 The
-boolean mask `a > 0` represents which elements are positive and the boolean
+boolean array `a > 0` represents which elements are positive and the boolean
-mask `a % 2 == 1` represents which elements are odd.
+array `a % 2 == 1` represents which elements are odd.
 So our mask would be

 ```py
 >>> mask = (a > 0) & (a % 2 == 1)